Denial does not erase COVID-19's destruction

 Not all of the denial involves the truth of the COVID-19 virus.
 A common argument is that the coronavirus is a big problem only for a small number of people.
 Some go further, questioning whether protecting such a small group is worth the loss of economic activity.

-Illinois health officials report there have been 940,000 cases since the pandemic began.
-The state’s death toll from the virus at the start of this week was 17,533.
+Missouri health officials reported 1,451 new coronavirus cases on Sunday, bringing the state total to 382,094 cases since the pandemic began.
+The state’s death toll from the virus at the start of this week was 5,312.

 The Centers for Disease Control reports that 19.2 million Americans have contracted the coronavirus in less than a year.
 Based on Census Bureau estimates, the nation has a population of about 331 million people.
 So far the coronavirus has infected about one out of every 17 Americans.
 The CDC also reports that about 333,000 people have died with the virus, with about one out of every 57 infections resulting in death.